Ashford Orthopedic Specialists

 Knee arthroscopy is a minimally invasive surgery that allows for accurate diagnoses and effective repairs for knee injuries while minimizing complications associated with traditional open surgery.
-At Ashford Orthopedic Specialists in Athens, Georgia, orthopedic surgeon, and sports medicine specialist William Ashford, MD, has extensive experience treating professional athletes and can perform knee arthroscopy for diagnosis and treatment.
+At Ashford Orthopedic Specialists in Athens and Loganville, Georgia, orthopedic surgeon, and sports medicine specialist William Ashford, MD, has extensive experience treating professional athletes and can perform knee arthroscopy for diagnosis and treatment.
 To learn more about the surgery and its purposes, call Ashford Orthopedic Specialists or book a consultation online today.

 Knee arthroscopy is a type of minimally invasive surgery for certain types of knee injuries.
 At Ashford Orthopedic Specialists, Dr. Ashford performs knee arthroscopy for diagnosis and treatment.
 The procedure allows him to see inside your knee without making a large incision.
 Instead, he makes a small cut and inserts a tiny camera called an arthroscope.